astrolet/precious/README.md

 people are likely to prefer the Swiss Ephemeris anyway.
-Furthermore, while it can use various languages through child-process calls -- the performing way would be JavaScript bindings, because it's intended exclusively for JavaScript use, CoffeScript and all such included of-course.
+Furthermore, while it can use various languages through child-process calls -- the performing way would be JavaScript bindings, because it's intended exclusively for JavaScript use, of-course also CoffeeScript, etc.
 It is really just an interface abstraction that affords some potential freedom.
 A way of making progress while keeping you options open.